-Solemnity of Mary, Mother of God (Friday, January 1)
+Solemnity of Mary, Mother of God (NOT A HOLY DAY IN 2022 - Saturday, January 1)

-Ascension of Jesus (Thursday, May 13 - *Celebrated Sunday, May 16)
+Ascension of the Lord (Thursday, May 26 - *Celebrated Sunday, May 29)

 * The Roman Catholic Church in a number of countries that do not observe the feast as a public holiday has obtained permission from the Vatican to move observance of the Feast of the Ascension from the traditional Thursday to the following Sunday, the Sunday before Pentecost.

-* All Souls' Day Mass of Remembrance will take place TBD at 9 AM
+* All Souls' Day Mass of Remembrance will take place Sat, November 5 at 9 AM

 Cycles - Lectionary for Mass